tomit4/brianhayes.dev/README.md

 -   [ ] Implement Pre Commit Git Hook for minify script
 -   [ ] Recreate dockerify script to instead use docker-compose
+-   [ ] Adjust hover tooltips to have aria-hidden="true" attribute (hides from screen readers)

 **Blog Post Ideas (not a preview)**